 Claims and benefit payouts are among P&C insurers’ most substantial expenses.
 These are largely unavoidable, and data from Bankrate shows that between 2017 and 2021, the average property damage claim payout on homeowner policies was $15,091.
 Payouts surged higher for claims involving fire and lightning, which averaged $83,519.

-Underwriting and Policy Administration
+Underwriting Support and Policy Servicing

 Another large spending category for insurers is underwriting and policy administration.
 These are two fundamental insurance processes with associated costs such as underwriter salaries, investments in relevant technology and tools for risk assessment, and other expenses like professional development and employee training.